 Frame and park settings

-To start of with fixed-tilt table generation you need to first setup your framing and placement of tables.
+To start with a fixed-tilt table generation it's necessary to proceed with the setup of the frames and the placement settings of tables.
 To do so - click on Frame & park settings and go through the three tabs in there.

-- Preset library - this is where all of your created presets for this DWG can be selected for generation.
+Preset library - this is where all of your created presets for this DWG can be selected for a generation.
 You can select multiple amounts of tables.

 Layout generation settings

 In the Layout and generation settings menu it is possible to proceed with the following selections:

 Select the Restriction zone layer (boundaries on this layer will be avoided by frames).

 Select Distance units (millimeters/meters or inches/feet).